decaycs/decay-terms/README.md

 xrdb merge ./st/xresources
 ```

+> This only works using the xresources st patch, for example, we're using the [siduck's st build](https://github.com/siduck/st) that really works nice with this!

 Another way is to edit your `~/.Xresources` file to match the colors of **Decay**

 To do so, just copy the content of `./st/xresources` into your `~/.Xresources` file, but make sure to edit the correct section, such as *colors section*